-Bicycle pedals are a critical part of a drivetrain.
+Ever thought about how crucial bicycle pedals really are?
+They’re a critical part of a drivetrain that most people tend to overlook.
 Pedals are the platforms that screw onto your crank arms and help you put down power through the chain and to the rear wheel.
 Properly suited pedals will help you generate maximum power in the most efficient manner possible.

 Pedals are your first point of contact on a bicycle so it’s important for you to know how to choose the right ones.
 The right bicycle pedals matched to your riding style will help you get the most out of your bike.